Hilbert-Burch matrices and explicit torus-stable families of finite subschemes of $\mathbb A ^2$: Infinitesimal deformations

 where $\phi^+$ is the morphism described in Theorem \ref{theorem-abb} (resp.
 Theorem \ref{theorem-abb-}).
-Thus we get morphism of sheaves:
+Thus we get a morphism of sheaves:

 The morphism $d\phi$ restricted to $0 \in B_E$ is the isomorphism of tangent spaces $d\phi_E$ described in Theorem \ref{iso-tangent}.
-As a consequence $d\phi$ is isomorphism on some open subscheme $U$ of $S$.
+As a consequence $d\phi$ is an isomorphism on some open subscheme $U$ of $S$.
 Note that since $\pi$ (resp $\pi_-$) is $\G_m^2$-equivariant, so is the morphism $d\phi$.
-And thus $U$ is $\G_m^2$-stable subscheme of $S$.
+And thus $U$ is a $\G_m^2$-stable subscheme of $S$.
 Consequently it contains the preimage of $[I]$ under the map $\phi^+$.
 0.2 cm This way we have obtained a map of tangent spaces at any point $b\in B_E$ such as in the statement of the theorem.
-The rest is to extend this morpism to a morphism of complete local rings.
+The rest is to extend this morphism to a morphism of spectra of complete local rings.
 The argument follows identically as in Theorem \ref{infinitesimal-phi}. \end{proof}